Hoffmano/remote-method-invocation/README.md

   - Limpa a lista de subpeças
 - ``subparts remove \<partCode>``
   - Remove uma determinada peça da lista de subpeças
+- `subparts help`
+  - Limpa a lista de subpeças
 - ``subparts``
   - Lista todas as peças presentes na lista de subpeças